PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Advanced Gear for Experienced Paddlers

-Once you've mastered the basics, consider these upgrades:
+Once you have mastered the basics, consider these upgrades:

 Performance Enhancements